 An intensive module as part of the experiential learning programme of the Amsterdam Law Practice

 Our lecturers are internationally renowned experts conducting innovative research at the frontiers of private law and its critique

-Thanks to its ‘in context’ approach, the LLM European Private Law forms flexible, critical, problem-driven and curious lawyers.
+Thanks to its ‘in context’ approach, European Private Law forms flexible, critical, problem-driven and curious lawyers.
 They can easily adapt to different kinds of practices and functions in the private and public sector.
-Students who have finished a Bachelor’s programme at the UvA before joining our Master’s programme, qualify for the legal professions in the Netherlands (‘civiel effect’).
-Students who have a Bachelor’s diploma from another Dutch university should read more about the conditions.
+For Dutch students with a Bachelor of Laws degree (LLB) that qualifies for the requirements of the 'civiel effect’ from a Dutch university, completion of the Master’s programme in European Private Law fulfils the requirements for ‘civiel effect’.
+For more questions about civiel effect you can contact our study advisors.